jan-sekanina/cwnano-micro-ecc/tutorial.md

 corresponds to the `uECC_vli_numbits` call in the `uECC_leak.c` file.

 Follow the instructions in the notebook and experiment with various techniques to try to obtain a proxy value for the nonce bit-length from the traces.
+Solve the TODOs.

 Once you have a good proxy, you will save it with the traces and continue with the [nonce_bitlength_leak.ipynb](notebooks/nonce_bitlength_leak.ipynb) notebook.